Who Do You Envy?

 I live to glorify God by serving those He has called me to serve in the way He has called me to serve them.

-I know it sounds very cliché.
-I know when God is pulling at me to serve someone.
+I know it sounds very cliché; I know when God is pulling at me to serve someone.
 Just because someone thinks I owe them and should serve them doesn’t mean God says I am the one to serve them.
-God has so much going on behind the scenes that if I serve someone I am not supposed to serve in a way I’m not supposed to serve them just so I can say I served someone (serving out of fear) then the person that was supposed to serve this someone misses out or loses out on their chance to serve the way they were called to serve and the person meant to be served misses out on the blessings God had for them.
+God has so much going on behind the scenes that if I serve someone I am not supposed to serve in a way I’m not supposed to serve them just so I can say I served someone (serving out of fear) then the person that was supposed to serve this someone misses out or loses out on their chance to serve the way they were called to serve.
 I hope that makes senses.
 It sounds like a bad tongue twister.

 Take some time and write this out for yourself.